-Under new subsection 1-56(i), the IPA has 90 days from the effective date of the Act to develop a plan for the procurement of SRECs from photovoltaic systems - including contracts of at least 5 years in length from distributed generation systems.42 The law provides that, to the extent available, at least half of the distributed generation SRECs must come from systems of less than 25 kW of nameplate capacity.43
+Under new subsection 1-56(i), the IPA has 90 days from the effective date of the Act to develop a plan for the procurement of SRECs from photovoltaic systems - including contracts of at least 5 years in length from distributed generation systems.42 The law provides that, to the extent available, at least half of the distributed generation SRECs must come from systems of less than 25 kwkW of nameplate capacity.43

+As of the publishing of its draft 2015 Procurement Plan, the Agency is still working to determine many of the key details and features associated with its Section 1 56(i) supplemental procurement plan.
 A public workshop was held on August 7, 2014 to receive feedback from interested stakeholders and to address issues and challenges associated with a successful supplemental PV procurement.
-The Agency's draft supplemental PV procurement plan will be posted for public comment on September 29, 2014, with comments due to be received by October 14, 2014.
-A revised plan will then be filed with the Illinois Commerce Commission on or before October 28, 2014, with the Commission then having 90 days for review and approval.44
+The Agency's draft Supplemental Procurement Plan is due to supplemental PV procurement plan will be posted for public comment on September 29, 2014, with comments due to be received by October 14, 2014.
+A revised plan will then be filed